aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/files-and-storage/move-folder/_index.md

 ### **Response Description**

-On success the API returns an empty response body (`200 OK`).
+On success the API returns an empty response body with HTTP status **200 OK**.
 Errors are returned as JSON objects containing an `error` field.

 ### **Error Handling**